We looked at how decisions are made about where and when to burn. Now let's get into who does the burn and how.

 Anyone in the immediate area of a burn must be a trained firefighter, irrespective of their role on the day.

-Away from the scene are the specialists in fire behaviour who are as valuable to us during a controlled burn as they are to the CFS when a bushfire is raging.
+Away from the scene are the specialists in fire behaviour who are as valuable to us during a planned burn as they are to the CFS when a bushfire is raging.

 Things always start quite simply – and with just a match.